Josh Wright

-Wright played for Gillingham between 2015–17, Millwall from 2011–15 and Scunthorpe United between 2009–11.
+Wright played as a midfielder for Gillingham between 2015 and 2017, Millwall from 2011 to 2015 and Scunthorpe United between 2009 and 2011.
 He began his career at Charlton Athletic at the age of 17 in 2007, but spent the majority of his two years there on loan at Barnet, Brentford and Gillingham.

 Club career

 Charlton Athletic

 Born in Bethnal Green, London, Wright started his football career at Charlton Athletic, with whom he signed a two-year professional contract in April 2007 at the age of 17 alongside close friend Harry Arter.
 Before joining Charlton's academy full-time at the age of 16, he attended Chigwell School in Chigwell, and Roding Valley High School in Loughton, Essex.
 Fellow professionals Lee Sawyer and Billy Lumley also attended Roding Valley High School, while Jordan Spence was in the same year group as Wright at Chigwell.
 He plays in midfield as a playmaker.

 In August of that year, Wright moved to Barnet on loan for what eventually amounted to three months.
 After a successful spell, which saw him score his first ever goal against Stockport County and be named Barnet's player of the month for November, he returned to Charlton.
 A month later, he was re-signed on loan by Barnet for the remainder of the 2007–08 season.

 On 19 September 2008, Wright was signed by League Two side Brentford on a month's loan.
 The loan was extended but soon after Alan Pardew decided to call Wright back due to an injury crisis at the club, where he made an impressive display for Brentford under the management of Andy Scott.

 Following his return from a loan spell at Brentford, he made his debut for Charlton in a 1–1 draw against Burnley on 25 October 2008, where he was started for the match.
 He then joined Gillingham on loan in March 2009 until the end of the season.

 He made his debut for Gillingham on 4 April 2009 in the 2–0 home defeat to Barnet.
 His four appearances at Gillingham impressed Mark Stimson that he extended Wright's loan spell with Gillingham, which allowed him to play in the play-offs.
-Wright was responsible for the corner kick that allowed striker Simeon Jackson to score in the 2009 Football League Two play-off Final at Wembley Stadium, sending Gillingham to Football League One for the 2009–10 campaign.
+Wright was responsible for the corner kick that allowed striker Simeon Jackson to score in the 2009 Football League Two play-off final at Wembley Stadium, sending Gillingham to Football League One for the 2009–10 campaign.
 Despite making his best efforts for Gillingham, Charlton weren't convinced of Wright and instead released him upon his contract expiring.